GeoX-GIS-AI/M2M-API-Docs/README.md

 # HTTP response codes
 - 200 — Success.
 - 400 — Bad Request There was a validation error with the input.
-Most probably you missed to provide lat/lng or corellationId in the request body.
+Most probably you missed to provide lat/lng or correlationId in the request body.
 - 401 — You Signging process was failed.
 Probably due to incorrect AWS Access Key/Secret Key.
 - 403 — Forbidden.
 - 404 — Not Found One or more of the required resources was not found, please make sure you entered correct endpoint URL.